The Real Recipes

 An air fryer basket with crispy seasoned small red potatoes.

+4. Shake halfway through.
 Shake the potatoes in the basket and cook another 6-10 minutes at 400F, until the exterior of the potatoes are golden brown and crispy.
 Serve immediately.

 Hint: The potatoes will lose their crispiness the longer they sit at room temperature.
 You can let them sit on the counter for 30 minutes, or so, while making other components of dinner.
 Right before you are ready to serve, pop the potatoes back in the air fryer at 400F for 1-2 minutes, until the exterior of the spuds start to sizzle.